fishforwish/fgc/README.md

 - Kenya 2008/9 vs. 2022.
 The Kenya 2022 (questions under "SGC") FGC data is different but similar and comparable to its 2008/9 data. (see https://github.com/fishforwish/fgc_Kenya)
     - We can incorporate turning point, threshold concept or Bicchieri's norm theory
 - *** To add Guinea 2005 to the KMNS? ***
+- *** Chyun thinks we should include men in our continuance model?

 Research Questions:
 * The first question: the association of daughter's FGC future and FGC beliefs.